Focus and Scope

 Information for librarians

-We encourage research librarians to list European Journal of Social Impact and Circular Economy among their library's electronic journal holdings.
+We encourage research librarians to list the European Journal of Social Impact and Circular Economy among their library's electronic journal holdings.

 European Journal of Social Impact and Circular Economy adopts Turnitin software to detect plagiarism.
 Any submitted article is checked to detect similarities and potential plagiarism.